 A: Riskalyze incorporates decades of behavioral economics research, and everything we’ve seen and experienced ourselves has confirmed that one year is just too long for a client to “hang in there” if they are in the midst of volatile markets and worried about their downside risk.
 These clients need a shorter timeframe than one year to keep them invested for the long term.

-Q: I don’t think it’s important for the client to know a six-month probability range for their portfolio.
+Q: I don’t think it’s important for the client to know a six-month historical range for their portfolio.
 They should just see that this portfolio leads to retirement in 20 years and that should be good enough.

 A: It is said that a journey of a thousand miles begins with one step, but it’s also true that nobody invests for twenty years towards retirement.
 Psychologically, your clients are investing for a large number of much shorter time periods.
-And the short term decisions they make along the way will have a profound long term impact.
+And the short-term decisions they make along the way will have a profound long-term impact.

 Put another way, one cannot travel to a destination without knowing where they are starting from, and how they’re going to get there.
 What good is an itinerary from Los Angeles to New York without the knowledge that the traveler is psychologically unable to board an airplane?